manjotmb20/Rdatasets/doc/Stat2Data/rst/HighPeaks.rst

 the High Peaks with elevations near or above 4000 feet (although modern measurements show a couple of the peaks are actually slightly under 4000 feet).
 A goal for hikers in the region is to become a "46er" by scaling each of these peaks.
-This dataset give infomation about the hiking trails up each of these peaks.
+This dataset gives information about the hiking trails up each of these peaks.

 Source